 Creating Your Personas

-While the information you want to know will vary depending on the type of business you are and what industry you’re in, some of the core insights will be similar.
+While the information you want to know for your target persona will vary depending on the type of business you are and what industry you’re in, some of the core insights will be similar.
 Adele Revella, founder of The Buyer Persona Institute, has identified the “5 Rings of Buying Insight.”
 These serve as an excellent guide when you’re deciding what information is (and isn’t) necessary to know.

 - Priority Initiatives: What causes certain buyers to invest in solutions like yours, and what is different about buyers who are satisfied with the status quo?

-- Success Factors: What operational or personal results does your buyer persona expect to achieve by purchasing this solution?
+- Success Factors: What operational or personal results does your target persona expect to achieve by purchasing this solution?

 - Perceived Barriers: What concerns cause your buyer to believe that your solution or company is not their best option?

 - Buyer's Journey: This insight reveals details about who and what impacts your buyer as they evaluate their options and select one.